thotheod/thotheod.github.io/_posts/2023-10-05-how-I-created-this-blog.md

 end
 ```

-However if we need to override the background value of the inline code snipets (because we do not like to see black backgrounds inline) then we do the following in the file `assets/css/jekyll-theme-chirpy.scss`
+However if we need to override the background value of the inline code snippets (because we do not like to see black backgrounds inline) then we do the following in the file `assets/css/jekyll-theme-chirpy.scss`

 ```css